zio/zio/docs/about/code-of-conduct.md

 ---
-id: about_coc
+id: code-of-conduct
 title: "ZIO Code of Conduct"
 ---

 We are committed to providing a friendly, safe and welcoming